webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 Querying the Model
 --------------------------
 At this point we have the context setup up for our plugin.
-The activeNode for the plugin will be a ``Circuit`` and all nodes in the sub-tree are pre-loaded in a map, where keys are the path (a unique id) to the nodes and values are the node objects.
+The activeNode for the plugin will be a ``Circuit`` and all nodes in the sub-tree are pre-loaded in a map where keys are the path (a unique id) to the nodes and values are the node objects.

-To extract data from the model we will be using the `Core-API <https://github.com/webgme/webgme/wiki/GME-Core-API#using-the-api>`_, and it's highly recommended to read the section on how to use the API.
+To extract data from the model we will be using the `Core-API <https://github.com/webgme/webgme/wiki/GME-Core-API#using-the-api>`_, and it's highly recommended to read the section on how to use the API at the link.

 Before we start extracting the necessary data from the model we need to pin down what we need from our models in order to, in this case, generate Modelica code.
 The figure below shows the mapping from the ``Circuit`` to Modelica code and the related Core-API calls.
-(For simplicity we will leave out the Modelica parameters and use the default value from **MSL**.)
+(For simplicity we will leave out the Modelica parameters and use the default values from **MSL**.)

 .. figure:: map_to_modelica.png
     :align: center